iraajayakumar/Sketch2Form/README.md

 - The collected data was cleaned and normalized.
 - Point sequences were prepared in a format suitable for model training.

-## Data Preprocessing

-Before training, the sketch data was normalized to improve invariance across users and drawing conditions.
-According to the report, normalization was used to reduce the impact of scale and orientation differences, while iterative refinement helped remove noise and improve classification robustness.

-In practical terms, this means the pipeline standardizes sketch input so that a large square and a small square, or a slightly tilted triangle, can still be recognized as the same conceptual shape.
-This preprocessing stage is essential for converting raw touchscreen input into a stable feature representation for the ML model.

 ## Model Training

 The AI component was trained on the newly collected hand-drawn dataset using TensorFlow Lite-based shape classification.
 The report states that the model was trained on thousands of point-sequence samples and achieved **over 90% validation accuracy** on the core geometric classes used in the project.